rekapap/RPG-pyGame/README.md

 ## Setup

-1. Go to Python website and download Python 3, and follow the instructionss from there:
+1. Go to Python website and download Python 3, and follow the instructions from there:
 ```text
 https://www.python.org/downloads/
 ```